improving-ottawa/akka-cqrs-cart-example-load-test/shopping-cart-service/README.md

 ## Running the sample code

+1. Make `shopping-cart-service` directory as your current working directory.
+For example,

+    ```shell
+    cd ~/akka-cqrs-cart-example-load-test/shopping-cart-service
+    ```

-1. Depending on which persistence layers are configured, start required local infrastructure. `docker-compose.yml` should start everything required for running locally.
+2. Depending on which persistence layers are configured, start required local infrastructure. `docker-compose.yml` should start everything required for running locally.
-2. (Optional) Upon running the application for the first time, database schemas must be bootstrapped, as per below
+3. (Optional) Upon running the application for the first time, database schemas must be bootstrapped, as per below

    For Postgres DB:
     ```shell